 First of all, I am not a pediatrician or a baby feeding expert in any way.
 I’m simply sharing what I’ve done with my own children.
 Before you start solids with your baby, have a conversation with your pediatrician and assess whether or not your child (and you) are ready.
 Like 99% of baby-related topics, I feel very strongly that feeding is very individualized, so do what’s best for you and your baby.

-Personally, I felt very comfortable and excited to start food with both of my girls, so (with the okay from our pediatrician and my amazing NP sister-in-law who doubles as our on-call 24/7) I started *introducing* solids around four months with very minimal tastes of whole foods (ie: mashed banana, avocado, applesauce, etc.) Without changing or supplementing any milk or formula, I’d give her a little mashed banana here, a spoonful of applesauce if her big sister was having some, or a taste of nut butter on my finger.
-I found that until they’re ready to have actual meals, that teeny tiny tastes and gradual introductions was the best place to start to prevent feeling overwhelmed with yet another thing on my plate…quite literally 😉
+Personally, I felt very comfortable and excited to start real food with both of my girls, so (with the okay from our pediatrician and my amazing NP sister-in-law who doubles as our on-call 24/7) I started *introducing* solids around four months with small tastes of whole foods, like mashed banana, avocado, applesauce, etc.) Without changing or supplementing her milk or bottles, I’d give her a little mashed banana here, a spoonful of applesauce if her big sister was having some, or a taste of nut butter on my finger.
+I found that until they’re ready to have actual meals, that tiny tastes and gradual introductions was the best place to start to prevent feeling overwhelmed with yet another thing on my plate…quite literally 😉

-By six months, both of my girls were showing a genuine interest in the food that we were eating and would excitedly taste, chew, (even with no teeth) and swallow properly.
+By six months, both of my girls were showing a genuine interest in the food that we were eating and would excitedly grab, taste, chew, (even with no teeth) and swallow properly.
 So, of course I then committed to only feeding my babies the best quality homemade, organic foods every single day.
 JUST KIDDING!
-I am not a perfect mom, I am a normal mom.
-I do also buy the premade pouches (as my toddler is weirdly obsessed with them) or I’ll utilize whatever I have on hand, like a mashed banana with nut butter, which if you ask me, is a pretty delicious little snack.
-When I do have the time; however, I love to throw a bunch of healthy stuff in my Vitamix and make a week’s worth of baby food.
-Here are some great ingredients that I often use: (and I do use organic and unsweetened versions of everything)
+I am not a perfect mom.
+I am a normal mom.
+I also buy the pre-made baby pouches (as my toddler is weirdly obsessed with them) or I’ll utilize whatever I have on hand, like a mashed banana with nut butter, which if you ask me, is a pretty delicious little snack.
+When I do have the time; however, I love to throw a bunch of healthy foods in my Vitamix and make a week’s worth of baby food.
+Here are some tried and true ingredients that I often use: (use organic as much as possible and always steer clear of added sugar)

 - sweet potato